Harvey (1950 film)

-Harvey is a 1950 American comedy-drama film based on Mary Chase's 1944 play of the same name, directed by Henry Koster, and starring James Stewart and Josephine Hull.
-The story centers on a man whose best friend is a pooka named Harvey, a 6 ft 3+1/2 in tall white invisible rabbit, and the ensuing debacle when the man's sister tries to have him committed to a sanatorium.
+Harvey is a 1950 American comedy-drama film based on Mary Chase's 1944 play of the same name, directed by Henry Koster, and starring James Stewart, Josephine Hull, Charles Drake, Cecil Kellaway, Jesse White, Victoria Horne, Wallace Ford, and Peggy Dow.
+The story centers on a man whose best friend is a púca named Harvey, a 6 ft 3+1/2 in tall white invisible rabbit, and the ensuing debacle when the man's sister tries to have him committed to a sanatorium.

 Plot

 Elwood P. Dowd is an amiable but eccentric man whose best friend is an invisible, 6 ft 3+1/2 in white rabbit named Harvey.
-As described by Elwood, Harvey is a pooka, a benign but mischievous creature from Celtic mythology.
-Elwood spends most of his time taking Harvey around town, drinking at various bars and introducing Harvey to almost every person he meets, much to the puzzlement of strangers, though Elwood's friends have accepted Harvey's (supposed) existence.
+As described by Elwood, Harvey is a púca, a benign but mischievous creature from Celtic mythology.
+Elwood spends most of his time taking Harvey around town, drinking at various bars and introducing Harvey to almost everyone he meets, much to the puzzlement of strangers although Elwood's friends have accepted Harvey's (supposed) existence.
 His older sister Veta and his niece Myrtle Mae live with him in his large estate, but have become social outcasts along with Elwood due to his obsession with Harvey.

-After Elwood ruins a party Veta and Myrtle Mae had arranged in secret, Veta finally tries to have him committed to a local sanatorium.
-In exasperation she admits to the attending psychiatrist, Dr. Lyman Sanderson, that she sees Harvey every once in a while herself.
-Mistaking Veta as the real mental case, Sanderson has Elwood released and Veta locked up.
-Dr. Chumley, head of the sanatorium, discovers the mistake and realizes he must bring Elwood back, searching the town with orderly Marvin Wilson.
-With Veta's help, Chumley eventually tracks Elwood to his favorite bar, "Charlie's", and decides to confront him alone.
+After Elwood ruins a party Veta and Myrtle Mae arranged in secret, Veta finally tries to have him committed to a local sanatorium.
+In exasperation she admits to the attending psychiatrist, Dr. Sanderson, that she sees Harvey once in a while herself.
+Mistaking Veta for the real mental case, Sanderson has Elwood released and Veta locked up.
+Dr. Chumley, head of the sanatorium, discovers the mistake and realizes he must bring Elwood back, searching the town with Wilson, an orderly.
+With Veta's help, Chumley eventually tracks Elwood to his favorite bar, "Charlie's", and decides to confront him.

-Four hours later, Marvin returns to the sanatorium, but learns from Sanderson and nurse Kelly that Chumley has not returned with Elwood.
-They arrive at Charlie's and find Elwood alone; he explains that Chumley had wandered off with Harvey after several rounds of drinks.
-When asked, Elwood explains that he met Harvey one night several years ago after escorting a drunk friend to a taxi, and they had since enjoyed going to bars and socializing with other patrons to hear their grand life stories and aspirations.
-Convinced Elwood is insane and may have harmed Chumley, Marvin calls the police and has Elwood escorted back to the sanatorium.
+Four hours later, Wilson returns to the sanatorium and learns from Sanderson and nurse Kelly that Chumley and Elwood had not returned.
+They all go to Charlie's and find Elwood alone; he explains that Chumley wandered off with Harvey after several rounds of drinks.
+As they converse, Elwood encourages Sanderson and Kelly to dance, rekindling their romantic relationship.
+Elwood eventually explains that he met Harvey one night several years ago after escorting a drunk friend to a taxi, and they had since enjoyed going to bars and socializing with other patrons to hear their grand life stories and aspirations.
+Convinced Elwood is insane and may have harmed Chumley, Wilson calls the police and has Elwood escorted back to the sanatorium.